CultivateHQ/cultivateHQ.com/source/posts/2018-03-19-building-a-service-with-elixir-go-and-thrift.html.md

 ---
 author: "Dan Munckton"
 title: "Building a service with Elixir, Go and Thrift"
-description: "A brief tutorial showing how to use Thrift with Go to create a service frontend"
+description: "A tutorial showing how to use Thrift with Go and Elixir to create a cross-language services"
 ---
 # So what's this going to be about?